Beer shortages at Wetherspoon as Brexit and Covid hit supply chains

 JD Wetherspoon founder Tim Martin was a vocal supporter of Brexit, and his pubs promoted the idea of the UK leaving the EU to drinkers during the referendum campaign.

-Images shared on social media showed notices apparently put up in one Wetherspoon’s pub this week warning customers of a shortage of certain beers.
+Images shared on social media showed notices apparently put up in one Wetherspoon pub this week warning customers of a shortage of certain beers.

 Graham Hughes shared a photo on Twitter of a sign that said: “We regret to inform you that we are out of stock of Carling, Coors and Bud Light.